 Hospitainer Maternal Hospital

-The standard maternal hospital consists out of six 20ft shipping containers.
-The shipping containers are transformed into a medical facility with extreme robust characteristics.
-The standard configuration has an operation room (existing out of two 20ft containers), a pre- and post- operation room, sterilisation unit, storage unit and staff unit.
+The standard maternal hospital consists of six 20ft shipping containers.
+The shipping containers are transformed into a medical facility with extremely robust characteristics.
+The standard configuration has an operation room (comprised of two 20ft containers), a pre- and post- operation room, sterilization unit, storage unit and staff unit.
 The units are connected through a bright central lobby.